 The League will accept the appointment of all match day umpires as appointed by the SEUFL.

-Field, goal, and boundary umpires from the SEUFL shall be engaged for all grades in minor and major round matches played under these Leagues Rules, with the exception of U13 Grade which will be umpired by Club Umpires.
+Field, goal, and boundary umpires from the SEUFL shall be engaged for all grades in minor and major round matches played under these Leagues Rules with the exception of the U14 and U12 competitions.

 The League will reimburse the SEUFL for all umpire match day fees, subject to umpire administrative functions being undertaken to the satisfaction of the League Board.